Lithium polymer battery: Electrolyte types

 Polymer electrolytes can be divided into two large categories: dry solid polymer electrolytes (SPE) and gel polymer electrolytes (GPE).

 Solid polymer electrolyte was initially defined as a polymer matrix swollen with lithium salts, now called dry solid polymer electrolyte.
 Lithium salts are dissolved in the polymer matrix to provide ionic conductivity.
 Due to its physical phase, there is poor ion transfer, resulting in poor conductivity at room temperature.
-To improve the ionic conductivity at room temperature, gelled electrolyte is added resulting in the formation of GPEs.
+To improve the ionic conductivity at room temperature, gelled electrolyte is added, resulting in the formation of GPEs.
 GPEs are formed by incorporating an organic liquid electrolyte in the polymer matrix.
-Liquid electrolyte is entrapped by a small amount of polymer network, hence the properties of GPE is characterized by properties between those of liquid and solid electrolytes.
-The conduction mechanism is similar for liquid electrolytes and polymer gels, but GPEs have higher thermal stability and a low volatile nature which also further contribute to safety.
+Liquid electrolyte is entrapped by a small amount of polymer network, hence GPEs have properties between those of liquid and solid electrolytes.
+The conduction mechanism is similar for liquid electrolytes and polymer gels, but GPEs have higher thermal stability and low volatility which also further contribute to safety.

 Voltage and state of charge

 The voltage of a single LiPo cell depends on its chemistry and varies from about 4.2 V (fully charged) to about 2.7–3.0 V (fully discharged).
 The nominal voltage is 3.6 or 3.7 volts (about the middle value of the highest and lowest value) for cells based on lithium-metal-oxides (such as LiCoO_{2}).
 This compares to 3.6–3.8 V (charged) to 1.8–2.0 V (discharged) for those based on lithium-iron-phosphate (LiFePO_{4}).

 The exact voltage ratings should be specified in product data sheets, with the understanding that the cells should be protected by an electronic circuit that won't allow them to overcharge or over-discharge under use.

 LiPo battery packs, with cells connected in series and parallel, have separate pin-outs for every cell.
 A specialized charger may monitor the charge per cell so that all cells are brought to the same state of charge (SOC).